fonoster/routr-walkthrough-tutorial/tutorial.md

 ## Issue basic commands

 The command-line tools allow you to issue commands to your Routr instance.
-The following are some examples.
+Here are some examples:

 ### Getting a list of carriers

-To list the available carriers run this command:
+To list the carriers available in your Routr instance run this command:
 ```bash
 rctl get gateways
 ```

 ### Getting a list of domains

-To see the available domains run this command:
+To see the available domains in your Routr instance run this command:
 ```bash
 rctl get domains
 ```
-### Launch the web UI (Bonus step)
+### Launching the web UI (Bonus step)

 To launch the web UI run this command
 ```bash